ahmedali426/OPTI_SEC-Project/README.md

 ## 7. Graduation Project Engineering Team

-Developed as a partial fulfillment of the Bachelor's Degree requirements in Computer Science & Information Technology at **South Valley University, Faculty of Computers and Information (June 2026)**.
+Developed as a partial fulfillment of the Bachelor's Degree requirements in Computer Science & Information Technology at **Qena University, Faculty of Computers and Information (June 2026)**.

 * **Ahmed Ali** (AI Engineer & Integration and MLOps Engineer & Embedded Architecture)
 * **Sama Ahmed** (Embedded Architecture)